Go to Reviews.org AU Edition

 Once you have your hub, you can add whatever you want, including smart locks, smart lights, smart wall outlets, and smart garage door openers.
 Most hubs also link with voice control units, like Amazon Alexa or Google Home, then that’s even better.

-Just make sure whatever devices you want to add on to your system will integrate with the stuff you already have.
+When it comes to home automation, just make sure whatever devices you want to add on to your system will integrate with the stuff you already have.
 For example, if your hub supports only Z-Wave, then you’ll have to stick to Z-Wave devices.
 (And even then, it’s a good idea to check that they’re compatible.)

 2021 National Property Crime Report